rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

-# HYBRID K-NEAREST NEIGHBOUR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM - A Summary of my Master's Thesis
+# HYBRID K-NEAREST NEIGHBOR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM - A Summary of my Master's Thesis

 ## Project Objective